Click on any picture to enlarge the foto. Click again to diminish it.

 NOTES & P.S.: Dorli Rainey is an elderly retired teacher and activist who got peppered sprayed in the face by Police officers in an Occupy Seattle demonstration on Capitol Hill, Seattle earlier this month outside Chase Bank.
 Apparently she then fell down and being quite diminutive was almost trampled.
 A photo of her being rescued and held up by two young men with her face dripping from milk and water to counteract the weaponized capsaicin of pepper spray went viral around the world.
 I briefly spoke with her in front of the Rotunda when she asked for the time.
 She was so small and sweet and unwavering.
 I didn’t know who she was right away; she just looked so familiar like I knew her, I knew her, who was she?
 Then when she addressed the crowd it was an electric shock of recognition.

 Otherwise the other info I would add is it was an honor to march and rally with high school teacher and activist Joe Szwaya of the Seattle Green Party and other participants from Occupy Seattle.
-I am not a member of any party but an independent.
+I consider myself an independent voter.
 I’m more of what you can call a Green Libertarian or a Libertarian Green.
+Indeed, I’m a Neo-Communist.
+I seek to integrate individual liberties and social responsibilities.
 My geopolitical focus is more global and local than state/provincial or national.
 And I’m glad to help out the Greens these days.